JDWree/HackerRank_Solutions/README.md

 # HackerRank_Solutions
-My solutions of challenges and tutorials on HackerRank (https://www.hackerrank.com/)
+My solutions of challenges and tutorials on <a href = "https://www.hackerrank.com/" target = "_blank"> HackerRank </a>.